commoncrawl/cc-webgraph/README.md

 The assembly jar file includes also the [WebGraph](https://webgraph.di.unimi.it/) and [LAW](https://law.di.unimi.it/software.php) packages required to compute [PageRank](https://en.wikipedia.org/wiki/PageRank) and [Harmonic Centrality](https://en.wikipedia.org/wiki/Centrality#Harmonic_centrality).

+### Javadocs

+The Javadocs are created by `mvn javadoc:javadoc`.
+Then open the file `target/site/apidocs/index.html` in a browser.

+## Memory and Disk Requirements

-Note that the webgraphs are usually multiple Gigabytes in size and require a sufficient Java heap size ([Java option](https://docs.oracle.com/en/java/javase/14/docs/specs/man/java.html#extra-options-for-java) `-Xmx`) for processing.
+Note that the webgraphs are usually multiple Gigabytes in size and require for processing
+- a sufficient Java heap size ([Java option](https://docs.oracle.com/en/java/javase/21/docs/specs/man/java.html#extra-options-for-java) `-Xmx`)
+- enough disk space to store the graphs and temporary data.

+The exact requirements depend on the graph size and the task – graph exploration or ranking, etc.

 ## Construction and Ranking of Host- and Domain-Level Web Graphs